 Think back to the last time that you badly wanted to eat food.
 The wanting, urges and craves you felt were generated by your brain's dopamine pathways.
 Your brain's survival circuitry, it is the job of your dopamine pathways to not only generate wanting and urges, but to make thoughts of not eating food almost unthinkable.

-alcoholic and the heroin or cocaine addict.
+That is the same dopamine pathway wanting felt by the nicotine addict, the alcoholic and the heroin or cocaine addict.
 Half of adult cigarette smokers do not smoke themselves to death because they are stupid.
 They do so because they have a brain wanting disorder, a mental illness in which their brain makes thoughts of ending use of smoked nicotine as unthinkable to them as ending food use is to you.

 How would addiction to e-cigarettes change your life?

-average of five minutes per nicotine feeding, and you need 12 feedings per day, you would waste an hour of your life per day feeding a never-ending need for more.
+Some issues are obvious.
+Each and every day you'd spend money for more nicotine, throwing away thousands upon thousands of dollars.
+If it takes an average of five minutes per nicotine feeding, and if you need 12 feedings per day, you'd waste an hour of your life per day feeding a never-ending need for more.